Current Instructor Development Options

 Just in Time

-These web resources include short videos, curated lists, and other documents developed as needs arise and/or in collaboration with campuses, colleges, and departments.
+These web resources include short videos and curated lists in collaboration with campuses, colleges, and departments.
 Current resources include those developed by Academic Technology Support Services (ATSS), the Center for Educational Innovation (CEI), Libraries (Twin Cities), and other Teaching Support units.

-Are you interested in teaching at a distance, but your coursework includes experiential learning?
+- Does your coursework include experiential learning?
 Systemwide discussions were convened to generate and share creative solutions for doing experiential instruction online.
 Ideas and effective practices that were generated as well as session recordings are available from CEI, and this YouTube playlist includes recordings for all sessions.

 Meet one-on-one with a consultant on pedagogical, technological, or writing topics.
 For topics including how to transition content online, how to use online tools, conducting course assessments, and how to create community in an online learning environment, request a consultation through TeachingSupport.
 For support in how to assign, coach, and grade student writing, request a consultation through Writing Across the Curriculum